gasserandreas/home-raspberry-pi-setup/docker/apache-airflow/README.md

 ## How to start

-1. start local environment with docker: `docker-compose up -d`
+1. start local environment with docker: `docker compose up -d`

+## How to start after update

+1. run: `docker-compose up --build -d`

+## Troubleshoot

+How to check logs of Docker service: `docker compose logs {service-name}`